FFdiegoo/fullforce-private-ai-agent/bolt/README.md

 As features are added, this directory will be organized into subdirectories such as:
 - `/workflows` - Custom automation workflows
-- `/api` - API integration configurations
+- `/api` - API integration configurations.
 - `/models` - AI model configurations and prompts.
 - `/experiments` - Proof of concepts and experimental features.